Benjamin-Joe/Battleship-PP3/README.md

 <img src="./images/name.png" alt="Function asking for users to enter a name">
 I played around with a welcome message for users before the game starts as pictured below.
 <img src="./images/welcome.png" alt="Testing welcome message">
-The original grid code was taken from the video linked in the sources section.
+The original grid code, letters to numbers idea and check ship fits/overlap sections were taken from the video linked in the sources section.
 I decided to try a few things and make it my own.
 Below is my first attempt at a different approach for a grid.
 However the numbers print above the grid.
 <img src="./images/grid-1.png" alt="Image of first attempt at game grid">
 The second attempt at creating my own version of the game board is below, it works well other than it looking a little untidy.
 <img src="./images/grid-2.png" alt="Image of second attempt at game grid">